 An industry-standard Three Lines model is incorporated in the RMF and applied within TBUK to provide clarity of responsibilities based on an appropriate segregation of duties across each line.
-Operating in such a way allows each function to understand the boundaries of its responsibilities and how they fit into the internal control and Risk Management system.
+Operating in such a way allows each function to understand the boundaries of its responsibilities and how they fit into the RMF.
 Application of this model provides a structure for periodic Risk and Internal Audit assurance activity around the RMF.